ga-wdi-boston/ruby-object-self/README.md

 Just like JavaScript's `this` keyword, `self` in Ruby is a reference to the **runtime context** of your program.
 We can use `self` instead of referring to particular instances to get or set data on these objects.
 Think of `self` as a pronoun for any object in our system.

 Just like pronouns, `self` changes depending on the context in which it is used.
-At times `self` is going to be a particular object.
-Later, `self` could be a different object.
-In fact, at some times in a running program `self` may be a *class*.
+At times `self` is going to refer to a particular object.
+Later, `self` could refer to a different object.
+In fact, at some times in a running program `self` may point to a *class*.

 At every point in time when your program is running there is one and only one class or object that `self` is referencing or pointing to.